SanJulin/Hidden-item-game-module/README.md

 Enter node method-testapp.js to see the test result of Class methods.

 ## Programming language
-The module has been written in Typescript, Javascript and Node.js
+The module has been written in Typescript and Javascript.

 ## License
 MIT License Copyright (c) 2024 SanJulin